Tresvian/ChatProgram2/README.md

-# IRCServerv2
+# ChatProgram2

-WIP: add authenticator to IRC
+Needs: add authenticator to IRC

-WIP: exit handling.
+Needs: exit handling.

-WIP: IRC has an interactable console for issueing messages/commands.
+Needs: IRC has an interactable console for issueing messages/commands.

 Could potentially create more IRC instances with their own chat channels.
-Would need little effort to do so, but movement of interactable console is necessary up to main.
+Would need very little effort to do so, but will need to move the management console.

-nvm. im bored
+In reflection:
+Definitely needs better version control, one feature at a time.
+Better than the last one in terms of readability and complexity, but still lacking in documentation (self-study after all).